Picture this: you go to work every day and you have one cubicle, you have one kitchen area, and you have one bathroom area.

 There are different studies on the type of colors or patterns to avoid when designing a workplace, and it’s all for good reason; it can easily affect your mood.

 Think of the example that I gave earlier and how it can affect your mood.
-Waking up to something bland and boring is not going to create an atmosphere or culture that you’re excited to wake up to every morning.
+Waking up to something bland and boring is not going to create an atmosphere or a culture that you’re excited to wake up to every morning.

 For better or for worse, colors affect our moods, and the last thing you would want is to work in a workplace that you absolutely dread.